ansys/5G-Wizard/readme_creating_application.txt

 from anaconda prompt (with enviroinment active that contains above libs) browse to directory where the python scripts are located
 type:

-pyinstaller -F 5G_Wizard.py
+pyinstaller -F 5G_Wizard.spec

-This will create an exe.
-Move the .ui file to the same location as the exe in order to run.
+This will create an exe and the /dist folder